 all pictures courtesy of Oleksiy Kachmar

-This environment has been created in and around the house of Vitaliy Trybushnyy, a psychiatrist who lives in the city of Kherson in Ukraine.
+This art environment has been created in and around the house of Vitaliy Trybushnyy, a psychiatrist who lives in the city of Kherson in Ukraine.

 Life and works

 The next twenty years he enlarged his collection, arranging the items in an exposition in and around his place of living, which he named the Museum of Totalitarism.

-This outsider art environment/museum in Kherson doesn't get much official attention, neither from politicians, historians or art critics.
+This art environment/museum in Kherson doesn't get much official attention, neither from politicians, historians or art critics.
 It is not mentioned in a list of musea in Ukraine.

 Re-opened in a new setting in spring 2015

 For over some twenty years the museum has been located in rooms in Trybushnyy's private houe.
 In the spring of 2015 the museum got it's own housing in Trybushnyy's garden.
 It was re-opened in april 2015.

 *Polish art-magazine Kultura Enter in april 2009 published an article by Julia Kysla on this outsider environment (in polish).
-In my collection of texts I published a translation into english of this article.
+OEE-texts has a translation into english of this article.

 * Article with illustrations, may 2015, (in Ukrainian) on Ukrainian website постфактум (post factum)